balfieri/aviation/README.md

 and lights up a green LED.
 If the pilot doesn't hear anything through the box when he sees the green light, then he knows to flip the switch to fail-over to the analog ports.

+Because the box acts as a wi-fi router, we could also add a low-earth satellite internet module to give everyone some internet at higher altitudes.
+Unfortuntely, the bandwidth from these satellites can be quite low.
+Maybe that will change.

 Software libraries used:
 * portaudio
 * airplay2-receiver